Cannabis legalization in WV

 Mike Weaver is one of the hemp growers helping to lead this movement.
 He’s converted both of his chicken houses in hopes of being at the head of the curve.

-Not only that, he’s investing in CBD extraction equipment; he’s testing different lights, strains, and manures.
+He’s investing in CBD extraction equipment; he’s testing different lights, strains, and manures.

 “I’m taking this fish manure up to the Ag lab on the west side of town today, so they can analyze it and tell me the nutrient value,” Mike said, pointing to a ziploc bag he’d been carrying around.